RFID Readers and RFID Tags/labels for RFID Asset Tracking

 RFID TagsLabels for RFID Asset Tracking

-Function: RFID tags are small devices that store data and are attached to assets.
+Function: RFID tags for asset tracking are small devices that store data and are attached to assets.
 This data can include information about the asset, such as its name, location, and condition.

 Types of RFID tags and labels for RFID asset tracking